caseywatts/caseywatts.github.io/_posts/2013-07-23-yale_browser_searches.md

 These extensions are all hosted on github [here](http://github.com/triplingual/yale-opensearch-extensions).
 Many were made by Trip
 Kirkpatrick, some were made by Casey Watts.

-To install in Chrome/Firefox/IE just click the link below, and it will be automatically added to your browser!
+To install in Chrome/Firefox just click the link below, and it will be automatically added to your browser!

 ##Installation & Browser Notes

-###Firefox and IE
+###Firefox
-- In Firefox and IE, the search appears in the search box at the top-right of the browser.
-These have been tested on Firefox, but not IE.
+- In Firefox, the search appears in the search box at the top-right of the browser.

 ###Chrome
 - In Chrome, browser search appears when you you type a short keyword (such as `netid` or `directory.yale.edu`) into the address bar.
 This can be even faster than using the search box in Firefox/IE.
 - The default is the url of the page, which usually works okay.
 Next to each search is included a recommended shorter keyword you may consider.
 - Some searches are for the same URL (phonebook by name vs phonebook by netid), and you'll need to define different keywords for each of those if you want both.

+###IE
+- These opensearch extensions can theoretically work with IE, but something isn't working with them.
+Currently IE is not compatible.

 ###Other Browsers
 - Safari apparently cannot add custom search engines currently (without an extension to add this feature).